Principles of Self-Certification

-•The product is developed in democracies.
+•The product is DESIGNED and DEVELOPED in democracies.

-•The product is assembled in democracies.
+•The product is ASSEMBLED in a democratic country.

 •90% or more of the value of the Bill of Materials (BOM) comes from democratic countries.